 1. Math

 The foundation of all STEM sciences, math is an essential skill no matter what job field you want to work in.
-Most people, on a day-to-day basis, need some basic math skills like addition, multiplication, division, and subtraction to succeed in their position.
+Most people need some basic math skills, like addition, multiplication, division, and subtraction, to succeed in their position.
 For example, anyone involved with retail will know the importance of totaling a customer’s order before asking for payment.
 Managers also need some math skills in order to correctly staff their team’s shifts.

 2. Reading

 Most adults in the United States read at levels around 7th to 8th grade.
-But what does this mean?
-Reading at a 7th or 8th-grade level generally means that the person is competent at reading everyday messaging and communications.
-People who read at a higher level show greater signs of interpretation and comprehension.
+This means that a person who reads at a 7th or 8th-grade level is competent at reading everyday messaging and communications.
+However, people who read at a higher level show greater signs of interpretation and comprehension.

 If you have technical reading skills, especially for a particular industry, then you might start your job search that aligns with your previous reading experience.